tstatler/doctools/guides/node/releasenotes/README.md

 ## 6 December 2013 -- version 1.0.10

-  * Fixed an issue where a application could not be published due to node-tar not generating the correct headers for certain NPM modules.
+  * Fixed an issue where an application could not be published due to node-tar not generating the correct headers for certain NPM modules.

 ## 23 November 2013 -- version 1.0.9